 Patients with TMJ should avoid chewing hard or excessively chewy foods such as gum, hard candies, caramel, etc. Patients should also avoid chewing with one side of their jaw, and clenching and grinding their teeth.

-Can TMJ change your face shape?
+Can a TMJ disorder change your face shape?

 Where do you massage TMJ?